Ckenen/analysis_of_nasc_seq/README.md

+# Analysis of NASC-seq

+The NASC-seq datasets are from Rickard Sandberg lab (GSE128273) and Tang lab

-# Library structures of NASC-seq
+# Library structures of NASC-seq (Tang lab)

 ## 20220113 and 20220321